 If you prefer a faster response: DM on Insta @_robertdillman_

 Connecting through social platforms is awesome, but face-to-face interaction is where Robert really shines.
 He’d love to speak to your group!
-Robert has a knack for captivating crowds both young and old with his straight forward presentations and interactive style.
+Robert has a knack for captivating crowds both young and old with his straight forward presentations and an interactive style.

 Making an impact and being 100% available to his audience is of the utmost importance.
 You can count on Robert answering questions and developing relationships throughout your event.